Allied invasion of Sicily: Allies

 The 1st Canadian Infantry Division was included in Operation Husky at the insistence of the Canadian Prime Minister, William Mackenzie King, and the Canadian Military Headquarters in the United Kingdom.
 This request was granted by the British, displacing the veteran British 3rd Infantry Division.
 The change was not finalized until 27 April 1943, when Lieutenant-General Andrew McNaughton, then commanding the Canadian First Army in the United Kingdom, deemed Operation Husky to be a viable military undertaking and agreed to the detachment of both the 1st Canadian Infantry Division and the 1st Canadian Tank Brigade.
 The "Red Patch Division" was added to Leese's XXX Corps to become part of the British Eighth Army.

 In addition to the amphibious landings, airborne troops were to be flown in to support both the Western and Eastern Task Forces.
 To the east, the British 1st Airborne Division, commanded by Major-General George F. Hopkinson, was to seize vital bridges and high ground in support of the British Eighth Army.
 The initial plan dictated that the U.S. 82nd Airborne Division, commanded by Major General Matthew Ridgway, was to be held as a tactical reserve in Tunisia.

 Allied naval forces were also grouped into two task forces to transport and support the invading armies.
 The Eastern Naval Task Force was formed from the British Mediterranean Fleet and was commanded by Admiral Bertram Ramsay.
 The Western Naval Task Force was formed around the U.S. Eighth Fleet, commanded by Admiral Henry Kent Hewitt.
 The two naval task force commanders reported to Admiral Cunningham as overall Naval Forces Commander.
-Two sloops of the Royal Indian Navy – HMIS Sutlej and HMIS Jumna – also participated.
+Two sloops of the Royal Indian Navy – and – also participated.

 At the time of Operation Husky, the Allied air forces in North Africa and the Mediterranean were organized into the Mediterranean Air Command (MAC) under Air Chief Marshal Sir Arthur Tedder.
 The major sub-command of MAC was the Northwest African Air Forces (NAAF) under the command of Lieutenant General Carl Spaatz with headquarters in Tunisia.
 NAAF consisted primarily of groups from the United States 12th Air Force, 9th Air Force, and the British Royal Air Force (RAF) that provided the primary air support for the operation.
 Other groups from the 9th Air Force under Lieutenant General Lewis H. Brereton operating from Tunisia and Egypt, and Air H.Q.
 Malta under Air Vice-Marshal Sir Keith Park operating from the island of Malta, also provided important air support.